Resistance-

 For Semiconductors and Insulators-

-Insulators and semiconductors typically have negative temperature coefficient of resistance meaning that-
+Semiconductors and insulators typically have negative temperature coefficient of resistance meaning that-

 On increasing the temperature,

-For insulators, on increasing the temperature, resistance decreases because of the increase in number of electrons.
+For insulators, on increasing the temperature, resistance decreases because of the increase in number of free electrons.

-For semiconductors, on increasing the temperature, resistance first decreases (up to 400 K) due to generation of more number of holes and electron pairs, then remains constant (400 K to 600 K) but after 600 K, it increases due to increased number of collisions.
+For semiconductors, on increasing the temperature, resistance first decreases (upto 400 K) due to generation of more number of holes and electron pairs, then remains constant (400 K to 600 K) but after 600 K, it increases due to the increased number of collisions.

 For Electrolytes-

-As the temperature increases, the inter-ionic attractions (solute-solute, solvent-solute and solvent-solvent types) decreases and also the viscous forces decreases and therefore the ions move more freely.
+As the temperature increases, the inter-ionic attractions (solute-solute, solvent-solute and solvent-solvent types) decreases and also the viscous forces decreases and therefore the ions are able to move more freely.

 Hence,